Wiibleyde/HaThermos/README.md

 docker-compose up -d
 ```

-## Usage
+## Manage HaThermos

-### Create an account

-To create an account, you must go to the `/register` page.
-You will then have to enter your Minecraft username, your email address and your password.

-### Login to your account

-To login to your account, you must go to the `/login` page.
-You will then have to enter your email address and your password.

-### See your servers

-To see your servers, you must go to the `/dashboard` page.

-### Create a server

-To create a server, you must go to the `/createServer` page.
-You will then have to enter the name of your server and the version of Minecraft you want to use.

-### Delete a server

-To delete a server, you must go to the `/server/<id>` page.
-You will then have to click on the `Delete` button.

-### Start a server

-To start a server, you must go to the `/server/<id>` page.
-You will then have to click on the `Start` button.

-### Stop a server

-To stop a server, you must go to the `/server/<id>` page.
-You will then have to click on the `Stop` button.

 ### See the logs the web server

-To see the logs of a server, you must go on your server in the `/srv/hathermos_data/` directory.
+To see the logs of a server, you must go on your server in the `/var/hathermos/hathermos-data/` directory.
 You will then have to open the `logs.log` file.

 ### Modify the database

-To modify the database, you must go on your server in the `/srv/hathermos_data/` directory.
-You will then have to open the `hathermos.db` file. (with sqlite3)
+To modify the database, you must go on your server in the `/var/hathermos/hathermos-data/` directory.
+You will then have to open the `database.db` file.

+### Get the minecraft servers data

+To get the minecraft servers data, you must go on your server in the `/var/hathermos/minecraft-data/` directory.
+You will see some folder named has the id of the server.
+In each folder, you will have the minecraft server data.

+### Get the backups of the minecraft servers and the HaThermos data

+To get the backups of the minecraft servers and the HaThermos data, you must go on your server in the `/var/hathermos/hathermos-backup/` directory.
+You will see some folder named has the date, the hour and the minute of the backup.
+In each folder, you will have the `minecraft` folder and the `data` folder.
+The `minecraft` folder contains the minecraft server data and the `data` folder contains the HaThermos data.

 ## Contributing